waypointnda/waypoint/nda.md

 ### Targeted Solicitation

-Except as described in [Former Personnel](#former-personnel) or [General Solicitation](#general-solicitation), during discussions of the _Potential Transaction__ and for one year after the date of any principal agreement for the _Potential Transaction_, or as long as the law allows, neither party shall solicit to hire any of the following without the prior, signed, written consent of the other party:
+Except as described in [Former Personnel](#former-personnel) or [General Solicitation](#general-solicitation), during discussions of the potential merger or acquisition and for one year after the date of any principal agreement entered into for the transaction, or as long as the law allows, neither party shall solicit to hire any of the following without the prior, signed, written consent of the other party:

 - any executive employed by the other party or its _Affiliate_;